Sam the Sham: Personal life

 Most sources refer to Samudio's ancestry as Mexican-American.
 However, a 1998 article by the Chicago Tribune described Samudio as being of Basque/Apache descent.
 In a 2007 conversation with music writer Joe Nick Patoski, Samudio described his grandparents fleeing the Mexican Revolution and settling in Texas, where his family supported themselves working in the cotton fields.

 After leaving the music business, Samudio worked in Mexico as an interpreter and as a mate on small commercial boats in the Gulf of Mexico.
 He later became a motivational speaker and still makes occasional concert appearances.
 He was inducted into the Memphis Music Hall of Fame in 2016.
+Samudio operates a Christian outreach ministry in Memphis, TN.

 Sam the Sham and the Pharaohs

 In Dallas in 1961, Samudio formed the Pharaohs, the name inspired from the costumes in Yul Brynner's portrayal as pharaoh in the 1956 film The Ten Commandments.
-The other members of the Pharaohs were Carl Miedke, Russell Fowler, Omar "Big Man” Lopez, and Vincent Lopez (no relation to Omar).
+The other members of the Pharaohs were Carl Miedke, Russell Fowler, Omar "Big Man" Lopez, and Vincent Lopez (no relation to Omar).
 In 1962, the group made a record that did not sell and later disbanded.

 In May 1963, Vincent Lopez was playing for Andy and the Nightriders in Louisiana.
 When their organist quit, Samudio joined.
 Andy and the Nightriders were Andy Anderson, David A. Martin, Vincent Lopez, and Samudio.
 The Nightriders became house band at The Congo Club, near Leesville, Louisiana.
 It was here that Samudio took the name Sam the Sham from a joke about his lack of ability as a vocalist.

 In June 1963, the Nightriders headed for Memphis, Tennessee, and became the house band at The Diplomat.
 In late summer 1963, Andy Anderson and Vincent Lopez left to return to Texas.
 Samudio and bassist David A. Martin replaced them with drummer Jerry Patterson and guitarist Ray Stinnett and changed the band's name to Sam the Sham and the Pharaohs.
 Shortly thereafter, the band added saxophonist Butch Gibson.